porterjamesj/resume/sections/recurse_facilitator.md

         a largely automated process that coordinates a group of over 40 volunteers from our community, and can support a much higher volume of candidates with much less work.
-      - Revamped and streamlined how we run the first day of a batch (I did this several more times over the years).
+      - Revamped and streamlined how we onboard new Recursers (I did this several more times over the years), including the first day of the batch, further events during the first few weeks (e.g. a pair programming workshop, Q&A panels with current Recursers), and streamlining/automating pre-batch email and Zulip communication.
 I also made other efforts to streamline onboarding new Recursers, including a buddy system, "RC Gateway", that matched incoming Recursers with alums who shared their background or interests for an introductory chat and to ask questions.
       - Contributed writing to a total redesign of RC's public facing website
       - Resolved many trial-by-fire community management issues, including but not limited to: conflicts over lighting and